canjs/canjs/index.md

 </script>
 {% endhighlight %}

-CanJS supports binding to any jQuery objects (such as jQuery UI) that uses standard jQuery events.
-The jQuery UI Datepicker doesn't have built-in support for standard jQuery events, so for those cases, a workaround should be applied.
+CanJS supports binding to any jQuery objects (like jQuery UI widgets) that use standard jQuery events.
+The jQuery UI Datepicker doesn't have built-in support for standard jQuery events, so for those cases, a workaround should be applied:

 {% highlight html %}
 <script src="http://ajax.googleapis.com/ajax/libs/jquery/1.7.1/jquery.js">